SashaRybalkina/AgarioGame3500/Agario/ClientGUI/README.md

 The Client GUI replicates the functionalities of the sample Client GUI, though it does not demonstrates the exact layouts as same as the sample GUI.

+Apr.26 UPDATES:
+The Client Gui is capabale of sending player's data to the database when playing the agario game.

 # Assignments Specific Topics:

 .NET MAUI, XAML, Logging, Networking, Draw, Timer, Protocols, SOLID, GSPs, Pair Programming.